crystalidea/_i18n/README.md

 .yml files in the root are language translation of the [crystalidea.com](crystalidea.com) website.
-These files don't include blog posts which should be translated as separate .md files in corresponding subdirectories.
+These files don't include blog posts which should be translated as separate .md files in corresponding subdirectories (e.g. de/_posts).